-MCU will accept credits from other institutions accredited by a US Department of Education recognized accrediting agency.
-Transfer credits must have a passing grade as per the graduation requirements for the student's year of enrollment.
+MCU will assess credits for equivalency from other institutions accredited by a US Department of Education recognized accrediting agency.
+Transfer credits must have a C grade or above.
 MCU follows a trimester format and credits transferred from quarter systems will be reduced in value accordingly.
-To be granted an MCU degree, students must complete at least 50% of total credits required for the program through MCU unless they are enrolled through a teach out agreement with another MEAC-accredited institution or program.
+To be granted an MCU degree, students must complete at least 50% of total credits required for the program through MCU.

-All Veterans or eligible dependents who use Veterans Educational Benefits for their MCU education are required to submit documentation of all previous training and education.
+All Veterans or eligible dependents who use GI Bill Benefits for their MCU education are required to submit documentation of all previous training and education.
 Veterans are required to submit all prior training transcripts, including military transcripts to MCU for review.
 In accordance with Title 38 USC 3675 and 3676, and 38 CFR 21.4254, MCU will maintain a written record of previous education and training.
 Prior credit will be evaluated and reported to the VA and will include the appropriate reduction in the requirements to complete MCU graduation requirements.